holoviz/panel/doc/tutorials/basic/pn_panel.md

 Your cell or terminal output should contain `Markdown(str)`.
 It means `pn.panel` has picked the [`Markdown`](../../reference/panes/Markdown.md) pane to display the `str` object.
 :::

-Lets verify that *markdown strings* are actually displayed and rendered nicely.
+Let's verify that *markdown strings* are actually displayed and rendered nicely.

 Run the code: